ykdojo/editdojo/README.md

 ## Installation
 These are the steps to install the project on your machine.
 What we actually need is a virtual environment running Django version 2.1.
 1. Install python on your machine.
 Mac and Ubuntu have it pre-installed.
+NOTE: you might have Python 2 on your Mac or Linux.
+If so, make sure to download Python 3.
 For Windows head on to https://www.python.org/downloads/.
 2. Using pip3, the package manager for python, install pipenv using the command below in the terminal.

 ```